ZackHarrington/PCB-Projects/README.md

 __Design Blocks:__
 - ESP32 Wrover Module:	All standard capacitors and connections for implementing an ESP32-WROVER module

-Note: While I'm slowly updating the rest, only the Christmas Snow Globe project has a dedicated README currently.
+Note: I'm still in the process of finalizing the documention for each project